getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/15.unsubscribe-and-preferences/doc.md

 title: Unsubscribe and Preferences
 taxonomy:
     category: docs
-description: The links at the foot of every campaign, the unsubscribe page and which lists it leaves, the mail client's one-click button, the preference centre, and view in browser.
+description: The links at the foot of every campaign, the unsubscribe page and which lists it leaves, the mail client's one-click button, the preference center, and view in browser.
 ---

 # Unsubscribe and Preferences

 Every campaign and automation email ends with a way out.
-This page covers the unsubscribe link, the mail client's own unsubscribe button, the preference centre and view in browser.
+This page covers the unsubscribe link, the mail client's own unsubscribe button, the preference center and view in browser.
 None of them needs a login: the signed link is the credential.

 ## The email footer

 Below every campaign and automation email:

 - **Unsubscribe**: the unsubscribe page;
-- **Choose what you hear about**: the preference centre;
+- **Choose what you hear about**: the preference center;
 - **View in your browser**: the email as a web page;
 - "You are receiving this because you signed up for email from this site.", then your **Footer Text** and **Postal Address** on the branded layout (see [Templates and branding](../templates-and-branding)).